devilExE3/automataV2/automata.md

 Variables are loosly typed, but strongly enforced.
 They can be of three types: string, number, function and object.
 A variable can also be `nil`, meaning it exists but it has no value.
 ## Variable scoping
-By default, variables are scoped in the current block and shadow any variables with the same name outside of the current block.
+By default, variables are scoped in the current block, if there is no variable with the same name on an outer block.
 In order to shadow a variable in an outer scope, prefix it's name with `!`.
-Function parameter variable names are automatically placed on its scope, shadowing any outer variables.
+Function parameter variables are taken as-is, meaning they will not shadow outer variables if not prefixed with `!`.
 Variables can also be global, if their name starts with `:`
-Another thing to keep in mind, the global context may be shared by the backend with multiple scripts. automata will automatically scope the variables declared in the root block to the program.
+Another thing to keep in mind, the global context may be shared by the backend with multiple scripts. automata CLI will automatically scope the variables declared in the root block to the program.
 ## Examples
 Basic variable types
 ```